Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Gorenstein curve singularities of genus two and their dualising line bundles

 From now on, we only look for Gorenstein singularities.
 With notation as above, let $I=(R:\tilde R)=\operatorname{Ann}_R(\tilde R/R)$ be the \emph{conductor ideal} of the singularity.
 Recall e.g. \cite[Proposition VIII.1.16]{AK}: $(C,q)$ is Gorenstein if and only if

 Recall from \cite[Definition 2-1]{Stev} that a curve singularity $(C,q)$ is \emph{decomposable} if $C$ is the union of two curves $C_1$ and $C_2$ that lie in distinct smooth spaces intersecting each other transversely in $q$.
-Given a parametrisation $x_i=x_i(t_1,\ldots,t_m),\ i=1,\ldots,l$, this means that there is a partition $S\sqcup S^\prime=\{1,\ldots,m\}$ such that $x_i$ only depends on $t_s,s\in S$, or $s\in S^\prime$, for all $i$.
+With a parametrisation given by $x_i=x_i(t_1,\ldots,t_m)$, being decomposable means that there is a partition $S_0\sqcup S_1=\{1,\ldots,m\}$ such that for every $i\in\{1,\ldots,l\}$ there exists a $j\in\{0,1\}$ such that $x_i$ does not depend on any $t_s$ for $s\in S_{1-j}$.
 Aside from the node, Gorenstein singularities are never decomposable \cite[Proposition 2.1]{AFSGm}.

 \begin{prop} For every fixed integer $m\geq 2$, there are exactly two Gorenstein curve singularities of genus two with $m$ branches. \end{prop} \begin{proof} We only need to find a basis for $\m/\m^2$, because a map of complete local rings that is surjective on cotangent spaces is surjective.
-From observation \eqref{obs:add} again, we find three possibilities for the vector $(d_1,d_2,d_3)$, $d_i=\dim_{\k}(\tR/R)_i$.
+From observation \eqref{obs:add} again, we find three possibilities for the vector $(d_1,d_2,d_3)$, $d_i=\dim_{\k}(\tR/R)_i$; $d_{\geq 4}=0$ in any case.

 \textbf{Case} $(2,0,0)$.
-We see that $\tm^2\subseteq I$, so by the Gorenstein assumption and \eqref{obs:ses}: a contradiction.
+We see that $\tm^2\subseteq I$, so, if $(C,q)$ were Gorenstein, \eqref{obs:ses} would imply: a contradiction.
 Note: the singularity turns out to be decomposable in this case.

+\textbf{Case} $(1,1,0)$.
+We have $\tm^3\subseteq I$.
+We are going to write down the $m-1$ generators of $A_1 \pmod {\tm^3}$.
+To express them in the simplest possible form, we perform at first only polynomial manipulations of the generators, while changing coordinates on the normalisation only at the end; the first step gives us the Zariski-local classification, which will be useful in the next section, while the second step completes the \'etale local (or formal) classification that we are interested in at the moment.
+Note that there is a short exact sequence: